RPT: Toward Transferable Model on Heterogeneous Researcher Data via Pre-Training: Introduction

 Inspired by these improvements, we aim to conduct pre-training on researcher data for mining tasks.
 The study in \cite{gururangan2020don} has proved the effectiveness of domain data for pre-training, and some work has leveraged pre-training models on academic domain data.
 For example, SciBERT\cite{beltagy2019scibert} leverages BERT on scientific publications to improve the performance on downstream scientific NLP tasks.
 SPECTER\cite{cohan2020specter} introduces the citation information into the pre-training to learn document-level embeddings of scientific papers.
 However, existing pre-training models can not be directly applied to researcher data pre-training.
 Because the researcher data is more heterogeneous, including textual attributes (e.g., profiles, publications, patents, etc.) and graph-structured community relationships (e.g., collaborating, advisor-advisee, etc.).
 In contrast, most present models can only deal with a specific type of data.
 Also, to extract information from the heterogeneous researcher data, the pre-training model should be more complex and heavy-weight than traditional ones, which brings new challenges to the pre-training of models on large-scale data.

 In this paper, we leverage the idea of multi-task learning and self-supervised learning to design the \textbf{R}esearcher data \textbf{P}re-\textbf{T}raining(RPT) model.
 Specifically, for each researcher, we propose a hierarchical Transformer as the textual encoder to capture semantic information in researcher textual attributes.
 We also propose a linear local community sampling strategy and an efficient graph neural network (GNN) based local community encoder to capture the local community information of researchers.
 To leverage optimization on these two encoders, the main task of RPT is a contrastive learning model to discriminate whether these two captured information belongs to the same researcher.
 We also design two auxiliary tasks, Hierarchical Masked Language Model (HMLM) and Community Relation Prediction (CRP), respectively, to extract token-level semantic information and link-level relation information to improve the fine-grained performance of pre-training.

-Finally, we pre-train RPT on a big unlabeled researcher dataset extracted from real-world scientific data.
-We set two transfer modes for RPT and fine-tune RPT on three researcher data mining tasks to verify the effectiveness and transferability of RPT.
-We also conduct model analysis experiments to evaluate different components and hyper-parameters of RPT.
-The contributions of our paper are summarised as follows: \begin{enumerate}
+Finally, we pre-train RPT on big unlabeled researcher dataset extracted from DBLP, ACM, and MAG digital library.
+We set two transfer modes for RPT and fine-tune RPT on three researcher data mining tasks including researcher classification, collaborator prediction, and top-k researcher retrieval to evaluate the effectiveness and transferability of RPT.
+We also conduct ablation studies and hyper-parameters sensitivity experiments to analyze the underlying mechanism of RPT.
+The contributions of our paper are summarised as follows:

-\item We introduce the pre-training idea to handle the multiple mining tasks on abundant and heterogeneous researcher data.
-We propose the RPT framework, including the pre-training model and two fine-tuning modes, which can extract and transfer useful information from big unlabeled scientific data to benefit researcher data mining tasks.

-\item To perform the pre-training model in considering heterogeneity, generalization, scalability, and transferability, we propose a Transformer, GNN based information extractor, and a multi-task self-supervised learning objective including a hierarchical masked language model on the hierarchical Transformer, a relation prediction model on the local community encoder, and a global contrastive learning model overall to capture both the semantic features and local community information of researchers. \item We apply our pre-training model on real-world researcher data, which is extracted from DBLP, ACM, and MAG digital library.
-Then, we fine-tune the pre-trained model on three tasks: researcher classification, collaborator prediction, and top-k researcher retrieval to evaluate the effectiveness and transferability of RPT.
-The results demonstrate RPT can significantly benefit various downstream tasks.
-We also perform ablation studies and hyper-parameters sensitivity experiments to analyze the underlying mechanism of RPT.

-\end{enumerate}
+\begin{enumerate}